Supply Chain Simulation – “The Beer Game” as an Educational Tool

 - An appreciation of supply chain dynamics

-- Understanding of the communication flows required for effective supply chain management
+- Understanding of communication flows required for effective supply chain management

-- Understanding the effect of supply chain operation on inventory
+- Understanding the effect of supply chain operation on inventories

-- The development and effective implementation of Sales and Operations Planning processes
+- Development and effective implementation of Sales and Operations Planning processes

-- The simulation is a powerful tool for ensuring people from different functional areas (sales, marketing, finance, manufacturing, procurement, customer service, warehouse, distribution etc) acquire a common understanding of how much the supply chain (and business costs) can be affected by such things as lead times, customer demand fluctuations, out of stocks, supplier behaviour and supply fluctuations etc.
+- The simulation is a powerful tool for ensuring people from different functional areas (sales, marketing, finance, manufacturing, procurement, customer service, warehouse, distribution, and others) acquire a common understanding of how much the supply chain (and business costs) can be affected by factors such as lead times, customer demand fluctuations, out of stocks, supplier behaviour and supply fluctuations.

-- Four groups are created with approximately 5 members in each group.
+- Four groups are created with approximately five members in each group.

-- The program comprises of 3 separate stages.
+- The program comprises of three separate stages.
 These stages are:

 - First run as for traditional “Beer Game”.
 The groups are then sent away to plan a second run.
 They provide a written plan of their revised process and approach to the second run.

-- Second run is modified by the independent plans developed by the teams.
+- The second run is modified by the independent plans developed by the teams.
 The goal remains the same, high service and low cost.

-- Third run allows participants to then situate the game in the workplace and plan how their behaviour will change as a result of the game.
-This is the ‘how it applies to our business’ phase.
+- The third run allows participants to situate the game in the workplace and plan how their behaviour will change.
+In other words, it is the ‘how it applies to our business’ phase.

 - The participants identify the learnings they have gained from the process.